 Does Not Ship To: AK, AZ, CA, HI, OR, WA

-Cycads are classified by a large cylindrical trunk that does not branch, and leaves that unfurl from a center rosette, usually falling as they grow old leaving a crown of leaves at the top growth point of the plant.
-Sago Palms are one type of cycad that have been around since dinosaurs roamed the Earth, and they have evolved little since then.
+Sago palm are classified by a large cylindrical trunk that does not branch, and leaves that unfurl from a center rosette, usually falling as they grow old leaving a crown of leaves at the top growth point of the plant.
+Sago Palm are one type of cycad that have been around since dinosaurs roamed the Earth, and they have evolved little since then.
 Dark green, glossy and smooth foliage is extremely symmetrical and geometric, making this a very attractive plant to view from above.
 In containers, these plants typically will not flower.
-Outdoors, sago palms produce a brown, upright inflorescence that once pollinated will produce small, toxic seeds.
+Outdoors, the sago palm produces a brown, upright inflorescence that once pollinated will produce small, toxic seeds.

-Because of their solid green foliage, Sago Palms match virtually any space and color indoors or outdoors.
-Sago Palms are incredibly slow growing, low maintenance plants.
+Because of their solid green foliage, Sago Palm will match virtually any space and color indoors or outdoors.
+Sago Palm are incredibly slow growing, low maintenance plants.
 The most common problem that people encounter is giving them too much water; these plants are prone to rotting if soil does not drain properly from the container or location they’re planted in.
 Sago Palms are very low maintenance plants.

 Any all purpose, foliage fertilizer will work for Sago Palms.
 Indoor houseplant fertilizers fall into two groups: water soluble, liquid quick release, and granular, slow release fertilizers.
 Jack’s Classic Indoor plant food works well as a powder, quick release fertilizer that is mixed with water to quickly provide nutrients to a plant that has been in a container for an extended time.
 On the other hand, Biotone Starter or Osmocote Indoor/Outdoor is an option as a granular, slow release fertilizer that can be applied while potting and planting.
 Any type of fertilizer offers nutrients that help plants with the transition to a new environment.
 We offer a one year warranty on our plants when you purchase Bio-tone at checkout and use it per label instructions.
 All of these fertilizers may be used when planting Sago Palms indoors or outdoors.
 Keep in mind that Sago Palms tend to grow very slowly, even if they are fed regularly.